 Public Disclosure of Private Meetings: Does Observing Peers’ Information Acquisition Affect Analysts’ Attention Allocation?

-We investigate the impact of observing peers’ information acquisition on financial analysts’ attention allocation.
-Using the timely disclosure mandate by the Shenzhen Stock Exchange as a setting, we find that, when analysts can observe that a firm is visited by other analysts, they allocate less attention to it.
-This finding is consistent with the conjecture that the timely disclosure reveals the relative information advantage of visiting analysts, leading nonvisiting analysts to reallocate their attention.
-Further evidence suggests that the timely disclosure has positive externalities in the form of increased attention and improved informational efficiency for nonvisited peer firms, especially those with low analyst following.
+We investigate the impact of observing peers’ information acquisition decisions on financial analysts’ own allocation of attention.
+Using the timely disclosure mandate by the Shenzhen Stock Exchange as a setting, we find that, when analysts observe that a firm has been visited by other analysts, they pay less attention to that firm.
+This finding is consistent with the conjecture that the timely disclosure reveals the relative information advantage of visiting analysts, leading nonvisiting analysts to reallocate their limited attention and resources.
+We find that the reduction in nonvisiting analysts’ attention not only occurs shortly after a visit but also persists over the long term.
+Further evidence suggests that the timely disclosure has positive externalities in the form of increased attention and improved information environment for nonvisited peer firms.

 Keywords: attention allocation, informational efficiency, corporate site visits, externalities